treeder/flaregun-starter/README.md

+# Flaregun Starter Kit

 This is a starter kit for running a full-stack app quickly on Cloudflare without using a framework.

 First clone this repo then run it to start: